HP Launches New Class of Server for Social, Mobile, Cloud and Big Data

 HP innovation delivers less energy use, less space, less cost

 HP has been the leader in defining next-generation computing platforms for decades.
 More than 20 years ago, HP introduced the first viable commercial UNIX server, the HP 9000 Series 840, as well as the first x86 server, the HP SystemPro.
 More than a decade later, HP was granted one of the first patents for blade server architectures.
 The company has remained the x86 server market leader for the last 16 years.(2)

 HP has continued to push the boundaries of technology and innovation by ushering in a paradigm shift that paved the way for the first “software defined” server that enables enterprises to optimize their servers based on specific workload needs.
 Built from HP’s industry-leading server intellectual property (IP) and 10 years of extensive research from HP Labs, the company’s central research arm, HP Moonshot delivers a significant improvement in energy, space, cost and simplicity.

 Designed for the data center, built for the planet

 The new HP Moonshot system is the second-generation server from HP’s Project Moonshot.
 This new class of server is engineered to address the IT challenges created by social, cloud, mobile and big data.
 HP Moonshot servers are built from chips more commonly found in smartphones and tablets, which allow the servers to deliver reduced energy use and a high-density footprint, all at a significantly lower cost.

 The first HP ProLiant Moonshot server is available with the Intel® Atom S1200 processor and supports web-hosting workloads.
-HP Moonshot 1500, a 4.3u server enclosure, is fully equipped with 45 Intel-based servers, one network switch and supporting components.
+HP Moonshot 1500, a 4.3u server enclosure, is fully equipped with 45 Intel-based cartridges, one network switch and supporting components.

 A growing ecosystem of industry leading technology partners